opencv/opencv/doc/js_tutorials/js_imgproc/js_gradients/js_gradients.markdown

 \f[kernel = \begin{bmatrix} 0 & 1 & 0 \\ 1 & -4 & 1 \\ 0 & 1 & 0  \end{bmatrix}\f]

-We use the function: **cv.Laplacian(src, dst, ddepth, ksize, scale, delta, borderType)**
+We use the function: **cv.Laplacian (src, dst, ddepth, ksize = 1, scale = 1, delta = 0, borderType = cv.BORDER_DEFAULT)**
 @param src         input image.
 @param dst         output image of the same size and the same number of channels as src.
 @param ddepth      output image depth.
-@param ksize       Aperture size used to compute the second-derivative filters.
+@param ksize       aperture size used to compute the second-derivative filters.
 See getDerivKernels for details.
 The size must be positive and odd.
-@param scale       Optional scale factor for the computed Laplacian values.
+@param scale       optional scale factor for the computed Laplacian values.
 @param delta       optional delta value that is added to the results prior to storing them in dst.
-@param borderType  pixel extrapolation method.
+@param borderType  pixel extrapolation method(see cv.BorderTypes).

 Try it
 ------